maxlovic/blog/content/posts/bd-rate/index.md

 {{< figure src="rd-plot-interpol.png" caption="Rate-Distortion Curves">}}

 With the help of interpolation we now have two RD curves instead of points.
-Interpolation of an RD-cure can be done in different ways: linear, polynomial, spline interpolation.
+Interpolation of an RD-curve can be done in different ways: linear, polynomial, and spline interpolations.
 The most widely adopted is the piecewise cubic interpolation.

 By measuring the distance between the two curves at the certain distortion level the bitrate "savings" of the one encoder compared to the other one at this distortion level can be compared numerically.